 As my resume shows, I'm a film and video editor by trade.
 But I'm so much more than that now.
 I've had a rich and dynamic career path that has brought me to where I am today.

-As a post-production editor, trainer and workflow consultant, I create dynamic media that motivates viewers to act.
+As a post-production editor, trainer and workflow consultant, I created dynamic media that motivated viewers to act.
 I give voice to clients and deliver compelling stories that effectively meets their goals.
-I also develop and implement systems, policies and procedures that enable a team to consistently deliver superior products using a streamlined and elegant workflow.
+I also develop and implement systems, policies and procedures that enable a team to consistently deliver superior products using an elegant workflow.

 I've become a master of my craft, which still feels very much like a hobby.
 My still image portfolio reveals that I can capture the essence of industrial operations, even in challenging maritime conditions.
 My people shots strive to capture the inner truth about each subject.